l7mp/learning-go/99-labs/04-immutability/README.md

    minikube image build -t kvstore -f deploy/Dockerfile .
    ```

-3. Deploy the key-value store to Kubernetes.
-This will run `kvstore` in a StatefulSet with one replica and expose it on a Service *internally* (external access to the key-value store would be a security hole) at the DNS name `kvstore.default` (note that the full DNS name would be `kvstore.default.svc.cluster.local`, but usually only `kvstore` or `kvstore.default` is enough).
+3. Deploy the key-value store to Kubernetes using the pre-packaged manifest `deploy/kubernetes-statefulset.yaml`.
+This will run `kvstore` in a StatefulSet with one replica and expose it on a Service *internally* (external access to the key-value store would be a security hole) at the DNS name `kvstore.default`.
    ```shell
    cd 99-labs/code/kvstore
    kubectl apply -f deploy/kubernetes-statefulset.yaml
    ```

+   > **Note**
+   >
+   > The full DNS name would be `kvstore.default.svc.cluster.local`, but usually only `kvstore` or `kvstore.default` is enough.

 4. Re-build the `splitdim` image; the `Dockerfile` created during the previous lab should be reusable for this:
    ```shell